 I was first introduced to acupuncture in my early 20’s, after sustaining a serious dance injury that left me unable to walk without pain.
 I sought out treatment as a last resort, without expectations.

 To my surprise, it was the only modality that really made a difference.

 Not only did I experience long-lasting pain relief from the treatments, I immediately resonated with the holistic and compassionate approach to healing.
 It was the first time a healthcare practitioner listened to everything that was going on and looked at me as a person, not just an isolated injury.

 I completed my graduate studies at the Tri-State College of Acupuncture in 2012, where I earned my Masters of Science in Acupuncture (MS/Ac).
-I completed post-graduate training in China at the Beijing Traditional College of Acupuncture, a World Health Organization (WHO) affiliate, earning advanced certification in acupuncture and moxibustion.
+I completed post-graduate training in China at the China Beijing International Acupuncture Training Center, a World Health Organization (WHO) affiliate, earning advanced certification in acupuncture and moxibustion.
 I am also certified in Constitutional Facial Renewal™.

 I’m led by the belief that true enjoyment of life is possible only when the body and mind are in balance, and I’m consistently amazed by just how powerful acupuncture and Traditional Chinese Medicine can be.